Julien Neaves – Editor

 We also got to see different takes on the character – we had fake pregnant Amy in Amy’s Choice (sounds like an after school special, no?), fake-not pregnant Flesh Amy for a few episodes, and heart wrenching Old Amy in the brilliant The Girl Who Waited.
 It was tears when she was touched by an angel in The Angels Take Manhattan and even more tears when the Eleventh Doctor saw an image of her prior to his regeneration into the Twelfth.
 Come along Pond!
 Come along!
 Why won’t you come along? *assumes fetal position and breaks into an inconsolable crying fit*

 How can you not love Donna Noble?
 She was so funny and feisty and had such a huge heart.
 Out of all the companions she did the most to keep the Doctor grounded and humane.
 She would plead to save a family before Pompeii was destroyed or help rescue Ood from a life of slavery.

 Unlike Rose and Martha, Donna was not a love interest but a “mate”, advisor, friend and conscience for the Doctor.
 She really brought out the best in him and their friendship was heartwarming and highly entertaining.
 And the Doctor removing her memory to save her life has to be one of the most tragic companion exits in the show’s long and storied history.
 You may have forgotten the Doctor and your wonderful adventures, but we will never forget you Donna.

 So that’s my list.
 Now it’s time to vote for your favourite:

-For more Doctor Who goodness check out my list of the Top 10 Classic Who companions here.
+For more Doctor Who goodness check out my ranking of the Top 13 Doctors of Doctor Who here.